Sony Reader Reviews

 Sony Pocket Edition

-Dubbed the "Pocket Edition", the PRS-300 is a smaller non-touchscreen ebook reader with a minimum of features.
+Dubbed the "Pocket Edition", the PRS-300 was a smaller non-touchscreen ebook reader with a minimum of features.

 It measures 6.2" x 4.2" x 0.4" and weighs 7.76 ounces.
 The epaper screen measures 5-inches diagonally.